The Best Bitcoin and Cryptocurrency Exchange Guide

 eToro

-eToro is one of the most well-known investment platforms in the world, with more than 20 million users around the globe.
-Although it’s not the easiest platform to withdraw your crypto from, it provides trading for a massive range of assets and asset classes including hundreds (if not thousands) of commodities, indexes, stocks, cryptocurrencies and more.
+eToro is one of the most well-known investment platforms in the world, with more than 30 million users around the globe.
+Although it’s not the easiest platform to withdraw your crypto from, it provides trading for a massive range of assets and asset classes, including hundreds (if not thousands) of commodities, indexes, stocks, cryptocurrencies, and more.
+However, US customers can only invest in Bitcoin, Bitcoin Cash, and Ethereum.
 You can read my full eToro review here.

 4. Exchange Features

-Next, you’ll need to inquire about the different features on each exchange.
+Next, you’ll need to inquire about the different features of each exchange.
 Here are the most important ones:

 Countries supported: Not all exchanges accept customers from all around the world.
 Make sure the service is available in your country.

 Asset classes supported: Does the platform offer additional asset classes that you’re interested in, if any?
-Some platforms are crypto-specific, while others offer other assets such as stocks and commodities.
+Some platforms are crypto-only, while others offer additional assets, such as stocks and commodities.
 The latter may be more convenient for multi-market traders.

 Fees: There are three kinds of fees: Deposit fees, transaction fees, and withdrawal fees.
 Each fee is usually different and can affect the total amount of money you’ll receive in the end.
 Make sure you’re aware of all of them.

-Buying limits: Your buying limit will depend on your payment method and your identity verification level.
-If you’re looking to buy a large amount of bitcoins, some exchanges might not be relevant due to their low limits.
+Buying limits: Your buying limit will depend on your payment method and, in some cases, your identity verification level.
+Not every exchange or broker requires identity verification.
+If you’re looking to buy a large amount of Bitcoin, some exchanges might not be relevant due to their low limits.
+Shop around.

 Exchange reputation: Is the exchange well known in the community?
 How responsive is its support in the event you get lost in the process?
 Have there been a large number of complaints against the exchange?
 Has it been hacked in the past?
 Keep in mind that no exchange is free of negative reviews, but it’s important to consider the volume and the content of those reviews.